2019-2020 Seminars in Teaching Excellence

-This STE explores models of service learning and community engagement teaching, including the nuts and bolts of forming meaningful and sustainable external partnerships and how to integrate community engagement into an existing course.
-Topics may also include transfer, experiential and project-based learning, citizenship, and institutional ethics.
+This STE explored models of service learning and community engagement teaching, including the nuts and bolts of forming meaningful and sustainable external partnerships and how to integrate community engagement into an existing course.
+Topics included transfer, experiential and project-based learning, citizenship, and institutional ethics.

-- Dr. Elizabeth Goodhue, Associate Director for Engaged Teaching, UCLA Center for Community Learning
+- Dr. Elizabeth Goodhue, Associate Director for Faculty Engagement, UCLA Center for the Advancement of Teaching

 - Dr. Willeke Wendrich, Professor, Near Eastern Languages and Cultures

 Spring 2020, Tuesdays 10am-1pm (starting Week 2)